systemlibrary/systemlibrary-common-framework/README.md

 ```

 ## Latest Release Notes
-- 8.4.0.3
+- 8.4.0.4
-- Metrics UI: title font size lowered and added a hover effect for long titles (fix)
-- Metrics UI: pie charts no longer duplicates stats, a lock mechanism is implemented (fix)
+- License: license key file compiled with Zig and G++ for WIN64, WINARM, Linux64, LinuxARM and MACARM (fix)

 #### Version history
 View git history of this file if interested